krzysztof-tokarski/krzysztof-tokarski/README.md

 - 🌱 I’m currently learning **MANN STACK (Mongo, Angular, NestJs, Node)**

+- 👨‍💻 Currently working on **project ecommerce**, to learn the former.

 - 👯 I’m looking to collaborate on **all kinds of web-app projects**

 - 📫 Reach me here => **krzysztof.tokarski96@gmail.com**